tulip-control/dd/doc.md

 v = bdd.exist(['x'], u)
 ```

-or by writing quantified formulae
+or by writing quantified formulas

 ```python
 # there exists a value of x, such that (x and y)